plotdb/konfig/doc/spec.md

 Generally speaking, subtree without `child` is just a shorthand.
 Always put controls in `child` if you want to prevent ambiguity.

-## Group of controls / Tabs
+## Tab: Group of Ctrls

-While meta are construct based on the hierarchy of the expected result object, we may want controls to be shown in different order or grouping.
-This is done by setting `tab` and `order` memebers in control's definition, yet tabs can also be nested, and defined similarly in a separated object:
+While meta are constructed based on the hierarchy of the expected result object, we may want controls to be shown in different order or grouping.
+This is done by setting `tab` and `order` members in ctrl definition object.

+Tabs can also be nested, and defined similarly in a separated object:

     [
       {id: "some-tab", name: "Some Tab", order: ...},